 Accessing Council Information

-Your rights to access Council information are provided in the Government Information (Public Access) Act 2009 (NSW) (GIPA Act), which commenced on 1 July 2010 and replaced the Freedom of Information Act 1989 (NSW) and section 12 of the Local Government Act 1993 (NSW).
+Your access rights to Council information are outlined in the Government Information (Public Access) Act 2009 (NSW) (GIPA Act), effective from 1 July 2010, replacing the Freedom of Information Act 1989 (NSW) and section 12 of the Local Government Act 1993 (NSW).

 As part of this reform, the GIPA Act: